nico/hack/notes/thread_local_mac.md

 sets this function to `tlv_get_addr` (a dyld-internal function) for every thread-local variable.

-Let's say we read `a` in some way.
+Let's say we read `a`.
 This gets compiled to:

 	movq	_i@TLVP(%rip), %rdi
 	callq	*(%rdi)